Professional Development Courses

 Mental Health Awareness

 Community Housing plays an important role in the housing of people experiencing mental ill health and/or mental distress.
 CHIA NSW and the Mental Health Coordinating Council have together developed a mental health awareness program.
-This program has been fully funded by the NSW Ministry of Health.

 Responding to Domestic and Family Violence